 Setting and study population

-In 2003, a study was set up to explore outcomes in adults aged over 15 years with abnormal renal function (serum creatinine ≥150µmol/l for males and ≥130µmol/l for females) resident in Grampian
+In 2003, a study was set up to explore outcomes in adults aged over 15 years with abnormal renal function (serum creatinine ≥150µmol/l for males and ≥130µmol/l for females) resident in the National Health Service (NHS) Grampian administrative region in the North-East of Scotland.
+NHS Grampian is one of 14 regional Health Boards in Scotland and provides medical services to a defined population (n= 433, 109 aged over 15 in 2003).